Swewi/Werecat-Blog/README.md

 * - Within the terminal type > **python manage.py test**
 * - hit enter

+While conducting these tests I ran into one issue that took me too long to figure out, within the **about** page testing I had forgotten to paste in the correct URL.
+Once I found and added the correct URL it passed.

+There were no issues detected with the **blog** app.

+There were no issues detected with the **contact** app.

+While testing **gallery** I had a problem with the cloudinary path, I double and triple checked the path within env.py, settings.py, and both URLs.py, and genuinely wondered why everything was working while I was manually testing things.
+Checked everything on the cloudinary site made sure all the details were the same as the env.py.
+Again wondering why the manual testing and deployment had worked.
+Went back to the tests_views.py and scrolled through each line carefully and found a spelling mistake in this line:

+self.assertTemplateUsed(response, 'gallery/gallery.html')

+Once corrected the tests passed.

 ### Accessibility testing

 In order to test the accessibility of the site I run the site through the following tests: